 - Meeting all other criteria for transplantation.

-In 2011, a case-control study from France was published by Mazuecos and colleagues.
-(9) Outcomes in 20 HIV-positive patients who received kidney transplantation were compared to a matched cohort of 40 HIV-negative patients.
-Matching was done on a number of variables including type of donor, donor and recipient age, pre-transplantation laboratory values, hepatitis B and C status, and treatment at the same center within a short amount of time.
+In 2011, a case-control study from France was published by Mazuecos et al.(8) Outcomes in 20 HIV-positive patients who received kidney transplantation were compared with a matched cohort of 40 HIV-negative patients.
+Matching was done on a number of variables including type of donor, donor and recipient age, pretransplantation laboratory values, hepatitis B and C status, and treatment at the same center within a short amount of time.
 There was a mean follow-up of 40.4 months among HIV-positive patients and 39.8 months among HIV-negative patients.
-Eight (40%) patients in the HIV-positive group and 9 (22.5%) in the HIV-negative group experienced acute rejection; this difference was not statistically significant, p=0.16.
-There were 4 graft failures (20%) in the HIV-positive group and 2 (5%) in the HIV-negative group; p=0.89.
+Eight (40%) patients in the HIV-positive group and 9 (22.5%) in the HIV-negative group experienced acute rejection; this difference was not statistically significant (p=0.16).
+There were 4 graft failures (20%) in the HIV-positive group and 2 (5%) in the HIV-negative group (p=0.89).
 One patient (5%) died in the HIV-positive group, and there were no deaths in the HIV-negative group.